Flake (chocolate bar)

 Flake is a British brand of chocolate bar currently manufactured by chocolate company Cadbury.
-Consisting of thinly folded milk chocolate, the bar has a unique crumbly texture, and softens but does not melt when heated (unless put in a velvetiser).
+Consisting of thinly folded milk chocolate and oils, the bar has a unique crumbly texture.

 History

 The original Flake product was first developed in 1920 and was discovered by chance by Ralph Thompson, an employee of Cadbury's at the Bournville factory who noticed thin streams of excess chocolate falling from moulds cooled into flaky ripples.

 By 1930, Cadbury's was selling half-length Flake specifically for garnishing vanilla soft serve ice cream in a cone ("99 Flakes") which was served by ice cream vendors.
 First sold in the United Kingdom, they would later be sold in Ireland, Australia, South Africa and other nations.
 The later product, Cadbury Twirl, has two Flake-style bars covered in milk chocolate.

 In 2021 and again in 2022, Mondelez announced that there were shortages of Flakes in the UK and Ireland.
 In 2021 this was attributed to high levels of demand due to good weather.
 In 2022, Mondelez attributed the shortages to "some global supply chain disruptions" alongside demand pressures.